thomaseizinger/catalysts_coding_contest_template/README.md

 The project defines some conventions that, if adhered, make it a very easy and fast task to add a new level.

-- Add a new module for your current contest like vienna_2017
+- Add a new module (a folder with and empty `build.gradle` file) for your current contest.
+For example: vienna_2017
 - Add your module to `settings.gradle` via `include ':yourModuleName'`
 - Implement the `at.ccc.common.api.Level` interface in a class.